asamy/ksm/README.md

 - An Intel processor (with VT-x and EPT support)
 - A working C compiler (GCC or CLang or Microsoft compiler (CL)).

-## Debugging and/or testing

-Since #VE and VMFUNC are now optional and will not be enabled unless the CPU support it, you can now test under VMs with emulation for VMFUNC.

-### Live debugging under Windows

-You may want to disable `SECONDARY_EXEC_DESC_TABLE_EXITING` in vcpu.c in secondary controls,otherwise it makes WinDBG go *maniac*.
-I have not investigated the root cause, but it keeps loading GDT and LDT all the time, which is _insane_.

 ## Supported Kernels

 - All x64 NT kernels starting from the Windows 7 NT kernel.
 It was mostly tested under Windows 7/8/8.1/10.